Chocolate Ganache | Chocolate Fudge || How to make chocolate ganache with step-by-step photos and video

 Best Chocolate to Use in Chocolate Ganache

 The best chocolate for chocolate ganache is a pure chocolate baking bar, Pure chocolate is sold in 4-ounce bars in the baking aisle, Do not use chocolate chips because they will not melt into the best ganache consistency.
-If you absolutely must use chocolate chips, make sure they are higher quality chocolate such as Ghirardelli brand semi-sweet chocolate chips.
+If you must use chocolate chips, make sure they are higher quality chocolate such as Ghirardelli brand semi-sweet chocolate chips.

 For the traditional chocolate ganache